 A 30 day fitness challenge is great way to jump start a healthier lifestyle.
 It could be a certain number minutes of daily physical activity, or a challenge designed to improve a specific area of the body.

-Here are some examples of fitness challenges I’ve seen:
+Here are some examples of health and fitness challenge ideas:

 - Butt lifting